viclw17/viclw17.github.io/_posts/2016-03-29-low-poly-water.md

 <img src="{{ site.url }}/images/flat_shading.png" width="400" height="400" style="display:block; margin:auto;">
 <figcaption style="text-align: center;">W/ and w/o flat shading.</figcaption>
 <br />
 Then I decided to go for scripting approach.
 This is my script to move the vertex and randomize the movement using Sine and Perlin Noise functions.
-This is my script:

 ```c
 public class WaterPlane : MonoBehaviour